Infineon/XMC-for-Arduino/docs/installation-instructions.rst

 .. image:: img/Boards_Manager_Entry.png
     :width: 600

-In the boards list *Tools > Board*, you will now find the supported XMC microcontroller boards.
+In the board list in *Tools > Board*, you will now find the supported XMC microcontroller boards.

 .. image:: img/Board_List.png
     :width: 600